History and Nature of the Jeffreys-Lindley Paradox: Concluding Comments

 It is certainly the case that Jeffreys underplayed the differences between $p$-values and Bayes factors from a pragmatic point of view.
 For instance, Jeffreys stated that ``The rule that a difference becomes significant at about two or three times its standard error is therefore about right for ordinary numbers of observations.'' \citep[p.
 213]{Jeffreys1935} and ``Thus even though $P$ tests sometimes theoretically assert $\sim \! q$ when the number of observations is large and my tests support $q$, the occasions will be extremely rare.'' (\citealp[p.
 360]{Jeffreys1939}, echoed in \citealp[p.
 435]{Jeffreys1961}).
+Moreover, Jeffreys felt that in such cases the data often indicate model misspecification, in the sense that both the null hypothesis and the alternative hypothesis are found wanting, and a closer consideration of the data may suggest a third alternative (e.g., \citealp[p.
+310]{Jeffreys1938Continuous}; \citealp[p.
+436]{Jeffreys1961}).

 Jeffreys's assessment of the $p$-value as ``about right for ordinary numbers of observations'' conflicts with the assessment of later Bayesians (e.g., \citealp{BergerDelampady1987,Edwards1965,EdwardsEtAl1963,SellkeEtAl2001}), who have argued that $p$-values just below $.05$ do not constitute compelling evidence against $\mathcal{H}_0$.
 Jeffreys's relatively mild assessment is due to the fact that he calibrated $p=.05$ to $\text{BF}_{10}=1$.
 However, it may be argued that in order to ``reject'' the null hypothesis we need strong evidence, or at least not evidence that is ``hardly worth mentioning'' (when $1 < \text{BF}_{10} < 3$; \citealp[p.
 357]{Jeffreys1939}).
 In addition, few researchers will consider a $p$-value of exactly $.05$ as the point where they believe the data to be entirely uninformative.
 Would Jeffreys have endorsed the recent proposal to reduce the significance level for new discoveries from $\alpha=.05$ to $\alpha=.005$ \citep{BenjaminEtAl2018}?
 We believe he would have had reservations.
 Although the proposal was motivated in part by Bayesian insights that originate from Jeffreys himself, the stricter $\alpha$ level still entails a threshold that is a constant multiple of the standard error and omits the crucial $\sqrt{n}$ term.
 Moreover, endorsing the $\alpha=.005$ proposal would mean an implicit admission that his repeated reassurances concerning the use of $\alpha=.05$ as ``about right'' were in fact wrong.

 A thorough understanding of the Jeffreys-Lindley paradox remains critically important for the assessment of statistical methodology, both old and new.
 Ultimately, the paradox may even bring about some reconciliation between the Bayesian and the frequentist frameworks -- in particular, the paradox may motivate frequentists to explore procedures that minimize the weighted sum of $\alpha$ and $\beta$, which ought to yield conclusions similar to those obtained with Jeffreys's Bayesian tests (cf. \citealp{Lindley1953,PericchiPereira2016}).
 We believe this manuscript provides some new historical and conceptual background to the Jeffreys-Lindley paradox, and we hope that this will be useful for statistical theory as well as statistical practice.